 There’s much more to this and other McAfee stories, of course, and inquiring minds will be well rewarded with Google and YouTube searches of the subject.

-Speaking of the subject brings me to my night of moderate to heavy drinking a dozen or so years ago with John McAfee and David Morrill at the old Eucalyptus Bar on Gran Colombia.
-When I arrived, John and David were deep into a discussion about preparing wild game animals for cooking, with David holding forth on the importance of possum gland removal.
+Speaking of the subject brings me to my night of moderate to heavy drinking a dozen or so years ago with John McAfee and David Morrill at the old Eucalyptus Cafe on Gran Colombia.
+When I arrived, John and David were deep into a discussion about preparing wild game animals for cooking, with David holding forth on the importance of removing possum glands prior to preparation.

 Sitting at the opposite end of the bar, listening in with something less than rapt attention, was Leslie, the bar’s proprietor, engulfed in her customary cloud of cigarette smoke, fingering the stem of her customary glass of chardonnay.